oddacious/film_analysis/README.md

-# film_analysis
+# Building a basic film recommendation engine

-Basic analysis of film data
+This is content for [something I wrote](https://oddacious.github.io/the-film-recommendation-engine/).
+Check it out!